 Practice your Arch Linux installation in VirtualBox

-However, you may try the Arch Linux on a virtual machine first.
-It will help you to practice and avoid fails on the hardware.
+You may try the Arch Linux on a virtual machine first.
+It will help you to experience the installation and avoid errors in the future real installations.
 To run the Arch Linux in VirtualBox, do the following steps.

 - Create a new machine and name it Arch Linux.